ShashankDahake7/PayWallet/Readme.md

-<h1 align="center" id="title">Paytm</h1>
+<h1 align="center" id="title">PayWallet</h1>

-<p id="description">Paytm clone is a robust and scalable platform built on the MERN (MongoDB, Express.js, React.js, Node.js) stack, offering users a comprehensive suite of financial services.
+<p id="description">PayWallet is a robust and scalable platform built on the MERN (MongoDB, Express.js, React.js, Node.js) stack, offering users a comprehensive suite of financial services.
 With a user-friendly interface and cutting-edge security features, our platform ensures a seamless experience for managing transactions, checking balances, and facilitating money transfers.</p>